MicrosoftDocs/dynamics-365-ai/ai-docs/sales/intro-admin-guide-sales-insights.md

 After you have reviewed the prerequisites, install and configure the Dynamics 365 assistant application and bot for Teams.

-- To install Dynamics 365 assistant application on Microsoft Teams, see [Install Dynamics 365 assistant application on Microsoft Teams](install-assistant-application-microsoft-teams.md).
+- To install the Dynamics 365 assistant application on Microsoft Teams, see [Install Dynamics 365 assistant application on Microsoft Teams](install-assistant-application-microsoft-teams.md).

-- Configure Dynamics 365 assistant bot, see [Configure Dynamics 365 assistant bot](configure-dynamics-365-bot.md).
+- To configure the Dynamics 365 assistant bot, see [Configure Dynamics 365 assistant bot](configure-dynamics-365-bot.md).

 ## Administer Sales Insights application